 *Invest in a hair-dryer/brush combo.
 It’s so much easier than holding the brush in one hand and the dryer in the other.

 *The intense heat from your curling or flat-iron will smooth out those awful split ends.

 *To lengthen time between root touch-ups at the salon, use a root spray closely matching your desired root color.
-You’ll fool everybody, even yourself.
+You’ll fool everybody, and at times, even yourself.

 *Wash your hair less often to promote healthier hair.
 Try using a dry shampoo after a normal wash to sustain it until you have to wash it again.

 *Trim those ugly spit ends every 6 weeks for healthier looking hair.

 *Like your face, your hair just might need a mask every week.
 A hair mask will help to heal the damaged cuticle and calm unwanted frizziness.
 It will also moisturize and nourish the dry ends.